lampepfl/monadic-reflection/TUTORIAL.md

 ## Monads
 Historically, the concept of monads has been introduced by researchers to describe the meaning of programs that have side effects.
 It later has been discovered as a program structuring principle that equips programmers with the power to define their own effects.
 To the current day, in the Scala language, monads are often used in order to separate the description of a program from actually running it.
-Importantly, this separation allows programmers to reason about programs as values.
+Importantly, this separation allows programmers to reason about _programs as values_.

 There [are](https://medium.com/free-code-camp/demystifying-the-monad-in-scala-cc716bb6f534) [many](https://www.baeldung.com/scala/monads) [introductions](https://blog.redelastic.com/a-guide-to-scala-collections-exploring-monads-in-scala-collections-ef810ef3aec3) to monads out there, so here we just want to give a brief glimpse at the concept and establish terminology.